 More and more universities (ex: Yale, Columbia) in the US are dropping standardized tests as a requirement in students' applications, making them optional.
 The reason is those top US universities until today had very low acceptance rates while students complained about the costs of required standardized tests like ACT or SAT.
 The results were that although few students (fewer than 10% of applicants) were admitted into the universities of their choice, many others just spent money on being refused in the end.
 Without entering higher education, learners are thus already spitting money.

-Nevertheless, there’s a deeper problematic to that.
-One test, or even few tests, should absolutely not rule them all.
-As James G. Nondorf, U-Chicago’s dean of admissions and financial aid told the Washington post, “Testing is not the be-all and end-all”.
-Indeed, when we think of these types of tests, one word comes out: “scary”.
+Nevertheless, there's a deeper problem to that.
+One test, or even a few tests, should absolutely not rule them all.
+As James G. Nondorf, UChicago's dean of admissions and financial aid told the Washington Post, "Testing is not the be-all and end-all".
+Indeed, when we think of these types of tests, one word comes out: scary.
 One test should not be able to determine the whole future of a learner.

 The Problems of Standardized tests

 Exam phobia is a real thing everywhere in the world.
 The thing is that scaring students is not the best way to help them prove they deserve to be admitted in the university of their choice, universities may miss the best students because of a simple test and that is unfortunate.

 Making standardized tests optional and prioritizing more diversified tests, continuous assessments and skill tracking show that, according to universities, assessments are a key element in adaptive learning, something we just did not think of up until today (well at TestWe we did of course).
 More than performance, they focus on integrating assessments in the learning process.